 FAQs

-You can email eastcoasthydrogen@northern gas.co.uk or complete out contact form
+You can email eastcoasthydrogen@northern gas.co.uk or complete our contact form.

 You can find information at gov.uk – including the Government’s hydrogen strategy